 Wear tennis shoes or footwear with a non-skid sole.
 Comfortable shoes with good support are essential to improved balance and walking safely.

 Pack a swimsuit.
 Your physician or therapist may decide that aquatic therapy will help you heal faster and with less pain.
-If so, you’ll be walk (or use a special wheelchair) onto a treadmill that is lowered into a warm water pool.
+If so, you’ll be lowered from a platform into a warm water pool.
 The buoyancy of the water enables patients to move more freely and comfortably to use the treadmill, thereby shortening recovery time.

-Leave extension cords, plug adaptors and fragrance plug-ins at home.
+Leave extension cords and fragrance plug-ins at home.
 In Ohio, like most states, they aren’t allowed in skilled nursing facilities.
 Cell phones and tablet chargers are fine.

 Check out the library.
 If you run out of reading, you may find an on-site library and other entertainment options.